napari/docs/docs/plugins/debug_plugins.md

 ## Debugging segfaults/memory violation errors

-If you observe that when using plugin happens that napari crashes with a segfault or memory violation error, it may be connected with setting some viewer/layers properties outside main thread.
+If napari crashes with a segfault or memory violation error when using your plugin it may be connected with setting some viewer/layers properties outside main thread.
-Because of limitations of Qt library such interacting with napari may lead to crash.
+Because of the limitations of the Qt library, such interactions with napari may lead to a crash.

-To verify such hypothesis you can use `NAPARI_ENSURE_PLUGIN_MAIN_THREAD` environment variable to help debug the issue.
+To test if this is the case, you can use the `NAPARI_ENSURE_PLUGIN_MAIN_THREAD` environment variable to help debug the issue.

-Start napari with `NAPARI_ENSURE_PLUGIN_MAIN_THREAD=1` environment variable set, and then run your plugin.
+Set the environement variable: `NAPARI_ENSURE_PLUGIN_MAIN_THREAD=1`, then start napari and run your plugin.

 ```bash
 NAPARI_ENSURE_PLUGIN_MAIN_THREAD=1 napari